If you’re in the FinTech space, this article will show you how to generate 10-15 qualified leads per week using nothing but LinkedIn.

 For every 100 prospects contacted in our campaign, when you take into account those who need to accept the connection request, and then see the follow-up messages, we were able to get a 12.9% reply rate, from cold prospect to reply.

-See some of the replies we received:
+Some of the replies we received

 1. Hi ###, your timing is great.
 Any chance you are free for an intro call this week?
 I am open Wed. morning from 8am-11am PT.
 If it works for you send over an invite @ (email address and name)